alexking/reviews-site/README.md

-# reviews-site
+# Reviews Site

-EmberJS site for viewing a reviews feed
+Simple EmberJS site to display a JSON feed of reviews, [such as this one](https://github.com/alexking/reviews).
+Powers [alexking.reviews](http://alexking.reviews).